edevil/kubernetes-deployment/README.md

 # Upgrade notes

 1. Upgrade kubelet image version that is used with kubelet-wrapper.
-This is done on the kubelet.service unit file.
+This is done on the kubelet.service unit file on master and node components.
+1. systemctl daemon-reload && systemctl restart kubelet
 1. ...